 Renew BISF HCBS for an additional 6-month interim, or timeframe established by the HCA, using the standard operating procedures issued by HCA.

-Reimburse BISF participants and contracted vendors and providers for services provided between July 1, 2026 and June 30, 2027 only (within FY 27).
+Reimburse BISF participants and contracted vendors and providers for services provided between July 1, 2026, and June 30, 2027, only (within FY 27).
 Reimbursement requests for services/goods provided under previous fiscal year contracts will not be paid to either the individual in service or the Contractor, except as requested by the contractor in writing and approved by the Health Care Authority (HCA) in writing.

 Coordinate with, but do not duplicate, services of BISF Service Coordination or any BISF HCBS, including Life Skills Coaching.